Contact Lens Evaluations

 What is a Contact Lens Evaluation?

-A contact lens prescription is different from a glasses prescription, as contact lens wear must consider the health, shape, and curvature of the cornea, as well as the way the lens fits and functions on the eye.
+A contact lens prescription is different from a glasses prescription.
+In addition to your vision correction, contact lens wear must consider the health, shape, and curvature of the cornea, as well as the way the lens fits and functions on the eye.
 Contact lenses are regulated by the FDA as medical devices and require ongoing evaluation to ensure they remain safe and appropriate for continued wear.

-For this reason, a contact lens evaluation is required every two (2) years, or sooner if recommended by the doctor, to monitor corneal health and confirm that the eyes can safely tolerate continued contact lens wear.
+For this reason, a contact lens evaluation is required every two (2) years, or sooner if recommended by the doctor, to monitor corneal health, evaluate lens performance, and confirm that the eyes can safely tolerate continued contact lens wear.

-Dr. Pulis is highly skilled in fitting a wide range of contact lenses to meet each patient’s unique visual and ocular health needs.
-This includes single vision contact lenses, monovision lenses, multifocal lenses, scleral lenses, and more.
+Dr. Pulis is highly experienced in fitting a wide range of contact lenses to meet each patient’s unique visual and ocular health needs.
+This includes single vision contact lenses, toric lenses for astigmatism, multifocal lenses, monovision lenses, scleral lenses, and other specialty lens designs.

 What does insurance cover?